tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-indexer.md

 Indexer definitions contain field associations for mapping a source field to a destination field in an Azure Cognitive Search index.
 There are two types of associations depending on whether the content transfer follows a direct or enriched path:

-+ **fieldMappings** are optional, applied when source-destination field names do not match, or when you want to specify a function.
++ **fieldMappings** are optional, applied when source-destination field names don't match, or when you want to specify a function.
-+ **outputFieldMappings** are required if you are building [an enrichment pipeline](/azure/search/cognitive-search-concept-intro).
++ **outputFieldMappings** are required if you're building [an enrichment pipeline](/azure/search/cognitive-search-concept-intro).
 In an enrichment pipeline, the output field is a construct defined during the enrichment process.
 For example, the output field might be a compound structure built during enrichment from two separate fields in the source document.

 In the following example, consider a source table with a field `_id`.
 Azure Cognitive Search doesn't allow a field name starting with an underscore, so the field must be renamed.
 This can be done using the `fieldMappings` property of the indexer as follows: